bloominstituteoftechnology/Intro-Python-I/README.md

    before in a different language in Python.
 Start getting in as much practice with the language as possible!

-3. Write a program to determine if a number, give on the command line, is prime.
+3. Write a program to determine if a number, given on the command line, is prime.

    1. How can you optimize this program?
    2. Implement [The Sieve of